7.3 Stages of Lung Cancer: The Diagnostic Approach to Staging NSCLC

 For patients with solid pleural lesions: Thoracoscopic biopsy or image-guided biopsy may be necessary.

-For patients with radiologic evidence of large tumor volume infiltrating the mediastinum: Radiologic imaging may be considered to be acceptable for assessment of disease stage.
+For patients with radiologic evidence of large tumor volume infiltrating the mediastinum: The Radiologist may consider imaging to be acceptable for assessment of disease stage.

 De Wever W. (2009).
 Role of integrated PET/CT in the staging of non-small cell lung cancer.
 JBR-BTR.
 92(2),124-6.
 (Retrieved 26th Feb 2015): http://www.ncbi.nlm.nih.gov/pubmed?term=19534253